MediaComem/comem-archidep/ex/minesweeper-deployment.md

 Once you have created the production release with `MIX_ENV=prod mix release`, the version of the `config/local.exs` file that existed when you created the release has been included into the compiled release.
-Any subsequent changes to the original file will not be taken into account unless you re-create the release.
+Any subsequent changes to the original file will not be taken into account unless you *re-create the release*.

 Unlike with Apache & PHP, Elixir code (or Ruby code, or Python code, etc) is not reloaded automatically on each request.
-You must also restart the application to take your changes into account.
+You must *also restart the application* to take your changes into account.